After Cyclone Debbie, China replaces Australian coal with U.S. cargoes

 Force majeure is a commercial term that means a buyer or seller cannot fulfill their obligations because of outside forces.
 It is typically invoked after natural disasters or accidents.

-Australia is the world's biggest coking coal exporter and is China's largest supplier.
+Australia, the world's biggest coking coal exporter, is China's largest suppliers.
 With markets there closed on Monday and Tuesday, its steel makers are clambering to find alternative supplies.

-"More will make its way from the U.S. to China very soon," he said.
+"More will make its way from the U.S. to China very soon," he added.

-It was not immediately clear which American miners were providing the supplies but Thomson Reuters Eikon data shows that China already has imported more than 500,000 tonnes of U.S. coking coal in 2017, ending a two-year stretch when no coking coal was shipped between the two countries.
+It was not immediately clear which American miners were providing the supplies, but Thomson Reuters Eikon data shows that China has already imported over 500,000 tonnes of U.S. coking coal in 2017, ending a two-year stretch when no coking coal was shipped between the two countries.

-More than 427,000 tonnes of U.S. met coal imports were counted in February by the Chinese government that likely arrived in January, said Chuck Bradford of Bradford Research, Inc, who has access to the data.
-The coal sold for nearly $190 per tonne, he said.

-Arch Coal Inc did not immediately respond to a query on whether it had exported the coal to China this year.

 China will require more coal, as the Australian outages far outstrip what is immediately available from the United States.